David17c/Maintenance-scripts/readme.md

 Simple Bash script i use to clean and update my Debian system.
-This script ofcourse also works on other Debian based distrobutions like Ubuntu and Mint.
+This script also works on other distrobutions based on Debian.